nadavshemesh/angular2-click-to-edit/README.md

 - [placeholder] - this is the text that will be displayed by default(before editing) so we would probably like to bind our data to it.

+- [min] - this one is similar to minlength(for validation) and can set the minimum requirement of chars.

+- [max] - this one is similar to maxlength(for validation) and can limit the number of chars.

+-[regex] - this one is similar to pattern(for validation) and can use regular expressions.

+- [permission] - a simple attribute, once equal to false the edit field is changed to read-only.

 - (onSave) - this one takes the function you give it and call it when the user saved his edited info!